-You will find Pica Pollo (Deep Fried Chicken) in every small town, and it's the meal of choice after a night of party and beers.
+You will find pica pollo (the popular Dominican fried chicken) in every small town, city, and barrio.
+It's the meal of choice for a night of partying.

 Pica Pollo is the authentic Dominican fried chicken.
 In a country where fast-food chains now abound, Pica Pollo remains the undisputed king of convenience food.

 Santo Domingo has them all.
 For some, this may be seen as progress, but for those suspicious of globalization, foreign fast-food chains are the worst offender: a threat to local culinary culture, wooing impressionable young people away from traditional home-cooked food.

 My impression is that in the DR, pizza, Dominican-style fried chicken, and Chinese fast-food chains do the best business.
 Local businesses do a roaring trade, due to their combination of accessible prices and genuine local flavors.

 Some chains closed down in the Dominican Republic, the most celebrated being ‘Church’s Chicken’ which flew the coop long ago.
 The official reason is always "the state of the economy", but I suspect it is because the consumer tends to prefer the local version of these foods.